-\ Total will increase to 10 if the proposed budget is approved, increasing the total in progress to 34.
+^{}Total will increase to 10 if the proposed budget is approved, increasing the total in progress to 34.
 Class is scheduled to start shortly after the fiscal year begins.

-The chart on the following page shows the status of recruitments submitted to Human Resources and pending:
+The following chart shows the status of recruitments submitted to Human Resources and pending: